We're goin' hoppin today

 On the bandstand"

-Philadelphia is the largest city in Pennsylvania and fifth largest in the United States, as well as the second-largest on the East Coast and the second-densest with a population greater than 1,000,000 (after New York City in both cases — how did you guess?).
+Philadelphia is the largest city in Pennsylvania and sixth largest in the United States, as well as the second-largest on the East Coast and the second-densest with a population greater than 1,000,000 (after New York City in both cases — how did you guess?).
 Literally translated from the Greek its name means "The City of Brotherly Love," which is naturally its nickname.
 This is known as either irony considering the city's high murder rate, or Truth in Television; brothers fight, they say mean things about each other, but you'll have to search long and hard to find another city that is so beloved by its inhabitants.

 The city was founded on October 27, 1682 by William Penn.
 A statue of him sits on top of City Hall, now eclipsed by Three Logan Square, Liberty Place, the Comcast Center, and the Comcast Technology Center in height.
 It should be noted that another statuette of Penn sits atop the new tallest building in the city, the Comcast Center, and that within a few months of the building's completion with Penn atop it, the Phillies won the World Series.
 Take that as you will.
 It was the city where the Continental Congress met, and the Liberty Bell is kept there.
 Until Washington, D.C. was built, it was (usually) the US capital.